i10x-ai/getopenpay-go/docs/InvoiceItemDiscountAmountsExternal.md

 NewInvoiceItemDiscountAmountsExternalWithDefaults instantiates a new InvoiceItemDiscountAmountsExternal object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAmountAtom

+`func (o *InvoiceItemDiscountAmountsExternal) GetAmountAtom() int32`

+GetAmountAtom returns the AmountAtom field if non-nil, zero value otherwise.

+### GetAmountAtomOk

+`func (o *InvoiceItemDiscountAmountsExternal) GetAmountAtomOk() (*int32, bool)`

+GetAmountAtomOk returns a tuple with the AmountAtom field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAmountAtom

+`func (o *InvoiceItemDiscountAmountsExternal) SetAmountAtom(v int32)`

+SetAmountAtom sets AmountAtom field to given value.

+### GetDiscountId

+`func (o *InvoiceItemDiscountAmountsExternal) GetDiscountId() string`

+GetDiscountId returns the DiscountId field if non-nil, zero value otherwise.

+### GetDiscountIdOk

+`func (o *InvoiceItemDiscountAmountsExternal) GetDiscountIdOk() (*string, bool)`

+GetDiscountIdOk returns a tuple with the DiscountId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDiscountId

+`func (o *InvoiceItemDiscountAmountsExternal) SetDiscountId(v string)`

+SetDiscountId sets DiscountId field to given value.

 ### GetObject